ProfessorMystic/MCalc/README.md

 # MCalc
-Mortgage calculator app created in Android Studio using Java and XML Contains text-to-speech, motion senser, and floating messages
+Mortgage calculator app created in Android Studio using Java and XML.
+Contains text-to-speech, motion senser, and floating messages.